dipunm/secure-bitcoin-for-dummies/_resources/multisig-vs-secret-splitting.md

 When it comes to signing a transaction, one party must create the transaction and sign it, then pass the signed transaction to another party who will sign over it.
 Only once two signatures have been added will the transaction be considered valid to the Bitcoin network.

 There is no need for the signers to be in the same place when signing takes place, and there is no need for any one person to get access to another party's keys.
-A great wallet for multi-sig coordination is [Nunchuk](https://nunchuk.io/), allowing for secure end to end encrypted communication between parties and remote signing and coordination.
+A great wallet for multisig coordination is [Nunchuk](https://nunchuk.io/), allowing for secure end to end encrypted communication between parties and remote signing and coordination.

 ### Secret splitting
 This is **not** an ideal solution for secret splitting.
 Secret splitting, be it XOR seed words or Shamir's secret sharing scheme, requires parties to reveal their secrets to somebody who can combine the secrets.
 There is no way for each party to do their part remotely without ever learning the secret of another party.